 The interiors are grand without being overbearing, and several of the chambers have more of a 'homey' feel than you might expect in a royal residence.
 The State Apartments show art from the Royal Collection, and there is also a Court Dress Collection.

-Editors note: I didn't really know what to expect visiting Kensington Palace, but I was very pleasantly surprised - in spite of the dismal weather when I visited.
-Despite neccessary security precautions for dealing with the large number of visitors, staff were extremely friendly and helpful.
+Editors note: I didn't really know what to expect visiting Kensington Palace for the first time, but I was very pleasantly surprised - in spite of the dismal weather when I visited.
+Despite necessary security precautions for dealing with the large number of visitors, staff were extremely friendly and helpful.
 The rooms on view ranged from very ornate to very informal, and the exhibits proved extremely interesting.
 I would definitely go back again.

 About Kensington Palace